To Run, or Not to Run?

 While it’s a great cardiovascular workout with health benefits for both mom and baby, there are a few important reasons to modify and temporarily suspend your running regimen during pregnancy.
 Here are a few guidelines to follow when your OB or midwife has given you the go ahead for physical activity.

 If you’ve been running regularly prior to pregnancy and you actually feel up for a run in the midst of fatigue and waves of nausea, go for it.
 But don’t push yourself.
+For practical tips to deal with that fatigue, check out Babylist's First Trimester guide.
 Trust your body to tell you what it needs.
 Lighten up on your weekly mileage, aim for a comfortably challenging pace, and avoid terrain that could easily turn an ankle.
 Stay hydrated, keep the intensity level moderate (you should be able to hold a light conversation), and stop immediately if you experience any of the warning signs* listed below.
 Walk for a few minutes at the beginning and the end to allow ample time to warm up and cool down.
 Remember: the event you’re training for right now is the marathon of birth – consider every run in service to that ultimate goal.
 Races, PRs, mileage goals can wait.
-Alternate your run days with either complete rest or cross-training days (resistance, flexibility, mobility, other cardio workouts — our Prepare program includes fantastic prenatal workouts for all trimesters).
+Alternate your run days with either complete rest or cross-training days (resistance, flexibility, mobility, other cardio workouts -- our Prepare program includes fantastic prenatal workouts for all trimesters).
 Above all, listen to your body.
 If something doesn’t feel right, don’t do it.

 To protect your back and stabilize your pelvis while running, draw your abs firmly toward the spine with each exhalation.
 Imagine pulling your navel up and in as you exhale.
 Allow the belly to soften and relax with each inhalation.